PhotoKevin/BlackRockCityFakeWiFi/README.md

 - SSID - Name of the Access Point that shows up on your phone.
 - Username - Username for accessing the statistics and settings.
 - Password - Password for same.
 If left blank the previous password will remain in effect.
 - IP Address - The IP Address for the Access Point.
+Note: Changing this affects the address used to access the configuration page.
 - Netmask - The Netmask for the Access Point.
 You almost certainly should not change this.
 - Master Device - The MAC address of a master device (aka your phone) that will be automatically logged in and sent to the status page.
 - Current Device - The MAC address of the device you're currently using.
 Displayed so you can copy it into the Master Device if you want.